alen-softic/Spectral-Clusetering/README.md

  + **Installing the app:**
 To instal the app simply go to the 'Apps' window in MATLAB, click 'Install App' and select  <br/> 'Multiclass Spectral Clusetering.mlappinstall'.
 3. Image segmentation.
-+ Segmeting our university logo and oliympic rings due to their interesting structure and color.
++ Segmeting our university logo and the oliympic rings due to their interesting structure and color.

 ## App Images